Nîmes: Sport

-The association football club Nîmes Olympique, currently playing in Ligue 2, is based in Nîmes.
+The association football club Nîmes Olympique, currently playing in Championnat National, is based in Nîmes.

 World Archery Indoor World Cup takes place in Nîmes each year in mid January.

 The local rugby union team is RC Nîmes.

 The Olympic swimming champion Yannick Agnel was born in Nîmes.

 The city hosted the opening stages of the 2017 Vuelta a España cycling race, and is often featured as a stage of the Tour de France.